-When a border emergency is in effect, the new regulation states that people who enter the U.S. without legal status or prior permission (including), and without an appointment at a port of entry, are generally ineligible for asylum.
+When a border emergency is in effect, the new regulation states that people who enter the U.S. without legal status or prior permission (including via a parole program), and without an appointment at a port of entry, are generally ineligible for asylum.
 This includes people who enter the U.S. without being caught by an official, and then apply for asylum on their own.